ygsiro/windows-codecs/wincodecs/IWICPlanarBitmapFrameEncode.md

 ### WriteSource - Parameter

-1. _ppPlanes_ - Specifies an array of IWICBitmapSource that represent image planes.
+1. _ppPlanes_ - Specifies an array of [IWICBitmapSource][wbs] that represent image planes.
 2. _cPlanes_ - The number of component planes specified by the planes parameter.
-3. _prcSource_ - The source rectangle of pixels to encode from the IWICBitmapSource planes.
-Null indicates the entire source.
+3. _prcSource_ - The source rectangle of pixels to encode from the [IWICBitmapSource][wbs] planes.
+   **Null** indicates the entire source.
    The source rect width must match the width set through SetSize.
-Repeated WriteSource calls can be made as long as the total accumulated source rect height is the same as set through SetSize.
+   Repeated **WriteSource** calls can be made as long as the total accumulated source rect height is the same as set through SetSize.

 ### WriteSource - Return value